Slow Internet on Mac

 Step 2.
 Clean history

-Having too many unnecessary apps running and numerous browser tabs all open at once could be the culprit behind your slow internet on Mac.
-Our experts advise focusing on essential apps and tabs and closing them when not in use only to improve your internet speed on Mac.
+Having too many unnecessary apps running and cloud services kept in the background could be the culprit behind your slow internet on Mac.
+Our experts advise focusing on essential apps and temporarily turning off background data services such as cloud storage.

-Here’s how to quit unnecessary apps and browser tabs on your Mac:
+Here’s how to quit unnecessary apps and stop background services:

 1. Quit apps: Right-click on the app you want to quit and click Quit.
-In app, you can also use the shortcut Command + Q
+In the app, you can also use the shortcut Command + Q.

 To quit apps to improve your internet connection, right-click on the app and select the Quit option.
 If you have the app open, you can also use the shortcut command + Q to instantly close and quit the app.